 - Managed the brand’s Instagram account for about two weeks (including copy editing, posting in feed and stories, engaging with the audience)

 Just take a look at the Before and After feed – isn’t it satisfying?

-And if you wish to learn more about my Instagram re-make process, just keep reading.
+Would you like to learn more about my Instagram re-make process?
+Simply keep reading 🙂

 Instagram bio & highlights